 Seville offers the best of Southern Spain.
 Music, food, art, history, beauty and wonderful people.
 I had visited as a child with my family and returned nearly 20 years later with my boyfriend.
 It was his first time visiting Spain and I wanted to bring him somewhere truly magical after spending several weeks in my home base of Murcia.
-It was difficult to choose our favorite single thing to do, so I’ve assembled this list of inspiring adventures we embarked on during out visit.
+It was difficult to choose our favorite single thing to do, so I’ve assembled this list of inspiring adventures we embarked on during our visit.

 #1 View the city from the Metropol Parasol

 This is a relatively new activity that costs next to nothing at 3 euros per entry.
-The structure, located in the center of the city at Pl. de la Encarnación, is a sight to see from below.
+The structure, located in the center of the city at Plaza de la Encarnación, is a sight to see from below.
 Its architecture stands in sharp contrast to the surrounding old world of Seville.
-You’ll enter at in the basement of the visitor’s center and take an elevator up to a wavy observation deck that allows panoramic views of the city.
+You’ll enter through the basement of the visitor’s center and take an elevator up to a wavy observation deck that allows panoramic views of the city.
 It’s a perfect thing to do early on in your trip because the exceptionally tall landmarks and cathedrals will put your location in context when you’re out and about.
 We went at night and despite how cold the December air was, we enjoyed the radiance of the well-lit cathedrals busiest streets.